 These two food justice initiatives will help bring health and equity to our area.

-Also important is access to affordable and fair housing and access to free early childhood education.
+Access to affordable housing and to free early childhood education is also of great importance.
 Interfaith Neighbors has aligned with some of our BHEC community organizations (New Jersey Natural Gas, Asbury Park Housing Authority, and Coastal Habitat of Monmouth County) to form an affordable housing think tank.
 Our purpose is to study any local or state regulations that create barriers to access affordable housing in Asbury Park and work together for change.

 Support Our Efforts